-3.2 Update BSPs
+Create/edit BSPs 3.2

 Use the BSP Assistant to change devices or add and remove configurations for the BSP in your application.
 The tool offers GUI and CLI versions.
+For more details, refer to the BSP Assistant user guide.